tatscru/BrooklynBrunchin/README.md

 4. User can only edit and delete reviews they have posted
 5. Connect with other friends
 6. More importantly, learn about the new/best restaurants in BK, NY!

+Contributors Guide-

+Open to contribution, as this is my second engineering project.
+Bug reports and pull requests are welcome on Github: https://github.com/tatscru/BrooklynBrunchin.git.
+Thank you.